vvaltchev/tilck/README.md

     ./make_run

 Step 4.
 Now you should have an image file named `exos.img` in the `build` directory.
-The easiest way for actually trying `exOS` at that point is to install `qemu` on your system and just run:
+The easiest way for actually trying `exOS` at that point is to just run:

     ./run_qemu